jgillick/ThunderPack/examples/ChibiOS/README.md

 # ChibiOS Examples

-These examples are written using the [ChibiOS ecosystem](http://chibios.org/dokuwiki/doku.php) (RTOS, HAL, peripheral drivers, etc).
+These examples are written using the [ChibiOS RTOS](http://chibios.org/dokuwiki/doku.php).

 ## Prerequisites